 Food Service – Grab and Go

-Though all CCSD21 schools will be closed, free daily breakfast and lunch will be available to all children age 18 and younger.
-Cold breakfast and sack lunch “Grab and Go” meals will be served simultaneously; students will leave their distribution site with two meals.
+Though all CCSD21 schools are closed, free daily breakfast and lunch are available to all children age 18 and younger.
+Cold breakfast and sack lunch “Grab and Go” meals are served simultaneously; students leave their distribution site with two meals.

 Pick-up times at all locations: